JangasCodingplace/basic-course-recommendation-service/README.md

 # Recommendation Service

+**Note** This is just a Demo project without realworld usage.
+It was created for a 1 - 4 hour workshop.
+It's not suited for production.

 This project is a microservice for course recommendations.
 It basically has two functionalities:
 1. Start a webservice with 2 endpoints: